Bento: the Famous Japanese Lunch Box

 Beyond Lunchtime: Bento Boxes and Japanese Architecture

 The efficiently compartmentalized bento box has more in common with Japanese architecture than might first meet the eye: both prioritize maximizing space.
-An architecture firm run by a Japanese woman and American man made headlines for renovating a NYC apartment with a bento box inspiration (link).
-Boston’s McCormick Gallery held an exhibit in 2015 titled “Obento and Built Space: Japanese Boxed Lunch and Architecture” showcasing cases where architects have been inspired by bento design (link).
+An architecture firm run by a Japanese woman and American man made headlines for renovating a New York City apartment with a bento box inspiration.
+Boston’s McCormick Gallery held an exhibit in 2015 titled “Obento and Built Space: Japanese Boxed Lunch and Architecture” showcasing cases where architects have been inspired by bento design.